jneuendorf/js_utils/README.md

 - prototyping
 - tree

-All modules are independent so far.
+All modules are (hopefully) independent so far.

 ### Usage

 See the [API documentation](http://jneuendorf.github.io/js_utils/) (yet incomplete).

 ### Building